$S$-arithmetic Inhomogeneous Diophantine approximation on manifolds: Introduction

 We fix Haar measure on $\Q_p$, normalized to give $\Z_p$ measure $1$ and denote the product measure on $\Q_S$ by $|~|_S$.
-Then, the following analogue of Khintchine's theorem can be proved.
-Namely, \begin{theorem} $\cW_{n}(S, \psi)$ has zero or full measure depending on the convergence or divergence of the series
+Then, as $S$-arithmetic analogue of Khintchine's theorem in Diophantine approximation can be proved using the methods in \cite{Lutz}.
+In this paper, we are concerned with $S$-arithmetic analogues of the theorem and its inhomogeneous counterparts, in the setting of manifolds.
+We will study both $\infty \in S$ and $\infty \notin S$ cases in this paper, and so we will adopt the convention for the rest of the paper that the approximating function $\Psi$ will be understood to be a function of $n$ or $n+1$ variables according as $\infty \in S$ or $\infty \notin S$.